 During the months of November through April, the majestic North Atlantic right whale migrates to the coastal waters of South Carolina, Georgia, and northeast Florida to calve (give birth) and nurse their young.
 Sea to Shore Alliance, along with NOAA’s Gray’s Reef National Marine Sanctuary (NMS), organized the FareWhale Festival to help spread public awareness of the perils these whales face and how important conservation is for their still uncertain future.
 In fact, Gray’s Reef NMS lies within these calving grounds and is the only protected natural reef area on the continental shelf off the Georgia coast.
 The 22 square miles of Gray’s Reef protects an area that is recognized nationally and internationally.

 Have Fun While Supporting Right Whale Conservation

-S2S partnered with Gray’s Reef NMS to host the FareWhale Festival on beautiful Tybee Island, GA on March 21, 2015 at the Tybee Pier and Pavilion.
-The FareWhale Festival bid ‘farewell’ to the whales as they returned to their feeding grounds up north.
-It is the sister festival to the Right Whale Festival held in Jacksonville Beach each Fall, which celebrates the arrival of the whales back to Florida waters for calving season.
+S2S and Gray’s Reef NMS held the 2nd Annual FareWhale Festival on beautiful Tybee Island, GA on March 21, 2015 at the Tybee Pier and Pavilion.
+The FareWhale Festival bids ‘farewell’ to the whales as they return to their feeding grounds up north.
+It is the sister festival to the Right Whale Festival held in Jacksonville Beach each November which celebrates the arrival of the whales for calving season.

 For more information please visit graysreef.noaa.gov.
-For details on the festival, contact Gray’s Reef NMS by calling 912-598-2427 or by email at firstname.lastname@example.org.
+For details on the festival, contact Abby Murphy at Gray’s Reef NMS by calling 912-598-2427 or by email at email@example.com.